vanus-labs/vanus-connect/connectors/sink-mysql/README.md

 ### Test

 Open a terminal and use the following command to send a CloudEvent to the Sink.
+The data field must be according to your database structure.

 ```shell
 curl --location --request POST 'localhost:8080' \